AMZNG1/Animated-Crypto-Decentralized-Platform/README.md

-Mission - Create Powerful Animated Blockchain Platform for individuals, who  values and have great passion and love to Animated  Reallity, Dimenson or Universe.
+Mission - Create Powerful Animated Blockchain Platform for individuals, who  values and have great passion and love to Animated  Reality, Dimenson or Universe.